rhars/rhars.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* Research Master in Economics and Business, University of Groningen, 2016
-* M.S. in Jekyll, GitHub University, 2014
+* MSc in Marketing Intelligence, University of Groningen, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======